Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 8. Lewis, Štebih 2004: Nazivi za vrste riječi u hrvatskome kajkavskome Knjževnom jeziku(link & summary in German, full article in Croatian []

 9. Willem Vermeer 2009: The rise and fall of the kaikavian vowel system:Kajkavian must have become identifiable as separate dialect at a remarkably early moment.”
-Site’s editor comment: Further correspondence with Mr. Vermeer revealed that the predecessor of todays Kaikavian was distinguishable from the dialects continued by Slovenian, Cakavian and Stokavian around 900 CE +/-50 []
+Site’s editor comment: Further correspondence with Mr. Vermeer revealed that the predecessor of todays Kajkavian was distinguishable from the dialects continued by Slovenian, Cakavian and Stokavian around 900 CE +/-50 []

 11. Gerhard Neweklovsky 2006: Die südslawische Region / The South-Slavic area, Sociolinguistics: An International Handbook of the Science of language and society, Vol. 3, 2nd edition, Ed.
 Ulrich Ammon, 2006.
 URL: http://books.google.hr/books?id=LMZm0w0k1c4C&pg=PA1824&source=gbs_toc_r&cad=4#v=onepage&q&f=false []

 12. Josip Hamm 1952: Glose u Radonovoj bibliji, Slovo: časopis Staroslavenskoga instituta, No.1, Septermber 1952; (link & summary in French, full article in Croatian) There is a text about Rado’s Bible on Croatian Wikipedia, but incorrect/inconsistent (which appears to be a common rule for Croatian Wikipedia, not keeping international academic standards), it says that Rado’s Bible would be 1st source of Croatian language.
-On the other side it implies under Croatian language the standard Croatian Neo-Štokavian language, so this statement negates itself, because glosses are in Kaikavian language as shown by J. Hamm, and knowing that in Zagreb until the mid of 19th century Kaikavian was the common language (1450-1860 Kaikavian literary language), then this statement on Wikipedia is as serious as stating that Rado’s bible was written by Montenegrinian Njegoš. []
+On the other side it implies under Croatian language the standard Croatian Neo-Štokavian language, so this statement negates itself, because glosses are in Kajkavian language as shown by J. Hamm, and knowing that in Zagreb until the mid of 19th century Kajkavian was the common language (1450-1860 Kajkavian literary language), then this statement on Wikipedia is as serious as stating that Rado’s bible was written by Montenegrinian Njegoš. []

 Sources: http://hr.metapedia.org/wiki/Kajkavska_ikavica,